Adaptive Game Pieces

 Not only can these adaptive game pieces be used as an adaptive device, but these adaptive game pieces can also be used as a therapeutic exercise.
 Work on finger extension or thumb abduction while participating in a beloved game with family and friends, or during a therapy session.

-If you would like to purchase the game of Checker already adapted check this one out here.
+If you would like to purchase the game of Checkers already adapted check out this one.

 Special Considerations